DevExpress-Examples/blazor-style-migration/readme.md

 ### Hide the header row

-To hide the header row (using the universal approach), handle the CustomizeElement event:
+To hide the header row (using the universal technique), handle the CustomizeElement event:

 ```cs
 <style>